MODERN MONETARY THEORY – AN INTRODUCTION

 Ted Trainer

-Modern Monetary Theory shows that conventional economics is based on some totally mistaken assumptions which are yielding policies condemning most of the world’s people to immense and avoidable burdens.
+Modern Monetary Theory shows that conventional economics is based on some totally mistaken assumptions which are leading governments to implement policies condemning most of the world’s people to immense and avoidable burdens.

-But none of this is true for a government.
-A government can print and spend all the money it wants, create it out of nothing, just by pressing key strokes.
-This means it need not go into debt, can never run out of money, and can never say we need something but can’t afford it.
+The never questioned assumption here is that governments are the same as households, having to match expenditure with income either from earnings or borrowing.
+But this is not true for a government.
+You can't print money when you want it but a government can print and spend all the money it wants.
+Governments frequently create money out of nothing, just by pressing key strokes.
+This means they need not go into debt, can never run out of money, and can never say we need something but can’t afford it.

 But Modern Monetary Theorists see that all these assumptions and beliefs are wrong.

 At the core of MMT is the fact that national governments can create all the money they want; they don’t have to raise money by borrowing or taxing.
+They and then do print the stuff.
 This means they can ignore the capital markets, cease trying to attract foreign capital to invest, avoid borrowing and having to worry about being in debt, or inflict austerity on their citizens in order to pay off debt or balance budgets, and they can spend what they like to build things or solve problems.
+Almost 40% of the US federal budget now goes to pay interest on borrowed money.
+This is absurd; because the government doesn't need to borrow any money.
+Governments actually do create large amount of money and issue it through the banking system.
+At times “Quantitative Easing” is used to stimulate the economy and this again involves creating large sums and putting them into the economy.

 Where has money now in circulation come from?